Meet Our Leaders

 Hexon J. Maldonado holds a Master of Divinity degree in Biblical and Theological Studies from Southern Baptist Theological Seminary (2004) and a BA in Religion from the University of Mary Hardin-Baylor (2001).
 He has ministered in Kentucky, South Dakota, and Ontario, Canada.
-He and his wife, Terri, and their four children reside in Temple, TX.
+He and his wife, Terri, and their four children reside in central Texas.

 The summer before my 8th grade year I wandered away from the faith and made a serious mess of my life.
 By age 18, I had dropped out of school, lived in several different homes, and was on the road to “nowhere” fast.
 At this point the Lord began speaking to my heart and convicting me of my prodigal living.
 It didn’t take long before I realized it is impossible to “kick against the pricks” (Acts 26:14).
 I recommitted my life to Christ, finished high school, married my high school sweetheart (my current bride), and joined the U.S. Army.

 I spent the next four years in the Army, finally ending up at Fort Hood, Texas.
 It was there, while serving in my church as youth minister, deacon, and adult Sunday school teacher, I felt God’s call to pastoral ministry.
 The Lord instilled in me a yearning desire to help others fully know God in all his glory.
 Consequently, after being Honorably Discharged from the Army, I earned my Associate degree in General Studies from Central Texas College in Killeen, Texas, and then my BA in Religion, with a History minor, from the University of Mary Hardin-Baylor in Belton.